 XDM: Xtreme Dungeon Mastering has a recommended tactic for dealing with players who do this obnoxiously.
 Borrow the player's character sheet under some pretense.
 Tell them that they're welcome to bring up rules and comment on how the DM isn't playing properly, but they're also going to have to quote the character's statistics during the game and being wrong will get their character killed.
 Admittedly, more a wishful fantasy than an effective tactic, but it does bring home the difficulty GMs trying to keep track of all of the possible rules and their interactions.

 A meta-example is thisTool Assisted Speedrun of Donkey Kong Country 2.
 Unlike its predecessor, this run's main trick is using a debug sequence to acquire all the bonus coins early.
+This allows the speedrunner to get the last DK coin and see the True Endingfirst, then get the normal ending.
 This does save a bit of backtracking, but ultimately would take longer to reach the end of the credits.
-The kicker is this allows the speedrunner to get the last DK coin and see the True Endingfirst, then get the normal ending.
-Since TASVideos rules state the clock stops when the player loses control for the ending sequence, and this run therefore doesn't have to leave the clock running through the normal ending sequence despite taking slightly more time to do the same things in a different order, it's technically quicker.
+Since TASVideos rules (as interpreted for this game in particular) state the clock stops at the start of the end credits, and this run starts the end credits earlier, it's technically faster.

 Metal Gear Solid dealt with several supersoldiers who were "created" due to the Government and military splicing their DNA with that of Big Boss's DNA.
 When Snake mentions that such an act is supposed to be banned under international law, Naomi Hunter explains that it is, but they don't apply as they were merely declarations, and not actual treaties.